raspberry-pi-nano

 Alt+M #Activate/deactivate mouse support

-Combine files
+Combine Files

 Ctrl+R

-It will ask us for the name of the file we want to insert, and after pressing Enter, Nano will insert the file at the current cursor position.
+It will ask for the name of the file we want to insert, and after pressing Enter, Nano will insert the file at the current cursor position.

-Alt+A #Add file before the current one
+Alt+A #Add file before the current one Alt+P #Add file after the current one

-Search and replace
+Search and Replace

 Ctrl + W #Search text

-And we write the text to search for.
+And type the text to search for.

 raspberry-pi-nano-buscar

-Alt + W #Search next occurrence
+Alt + W #Find next occurrence

 Alt+R #Search and replace

-Alt+S #replace current occurrence and move to the next one
+Alt+S #replace current occurrence and move to the next Alt+N #ignore current occurrence and move to the next Alt+A #replace all occurrences

-Working with rows and columns
+Working with Rows and Columns

 Sometimes it is useful to work with the lines and characters of a text document.
 If we want to see the row and column of the current cursor position, we use the combination: